 - Astonishing view of the majestic Everest, Makalu, and the Khumbu region as well as Ngozumpa Glacier.

 - Experience of crossing the Renjo La Pass 5,345 m.

 - Breathtaking trail with Juniper forests and Rhododendron trees.

 - Amazing view of majestic chains mountains including the almighty Mt.
 Everest (8,848m), Lhotse (8,516m), Makalu (8,463m), Cho Oyu (8,188m), Thamserku, Kantega, Kusum, Kangaru, Tawache peak, Mt.
 Kongde, etc.

 - Panoramic view enveloping the surroundings.

-- Once in a lifetime views of the glistening ice fall as well as glacier.
+- Once-in-a-lifetime views of the glistening ice fall as well as glaciers.